-Qualifications FCPA, FCIS
+FCPA, FCIS

-Tony has been an active member of the Prophecy Board throughout Experience the past 17 years.
-He has extensive experience in the IT industry, with a strong focus on finance and general management.
+Experience Tony was an active member of the Prophecy Board throughout the past 17 years.
+He had extensive experience in the IT industry, with a strong focus on finance and general management.

-Tony's experience with multi-national and public companies provides valuable input and direction to the Prophecy Board.
+Tony's experience with multi-national and public companies provided valuable input and direction to the Prophecy Board.
 Tony took on the role of Chief Financial Officer and Company Secretary on 19th October 2005.
-He has since resigned from the Company Secretary role on 21 March 2013 and the Chief Financial Officer on 1 May 2015.
+He has since resigned from the Company Secretary role on 21 March 2013 and the Chief Financial Officer on 1 May 2015, and as a Director on 20 November 2015.

-Interest in shares and options 300,000 ordinary shares in Prophecy International Holdings Limited and no options entities held in the previous
+Interest in shares and options 230,000 ordinary shares in Prophecy International Holdings Limited and no options

-Chair of the Audit Committee Special responsibilities
+Special responsibilities Chair of the Audit Committee - Retired 20 November 2015

-Chair of the Remuneration Committee Member of the Strategy Committee
+Chair of the Remuneration Committee - Retired 20 November 2015 Member of the Strategy Committee - Retired 20 November 2015